Introduction

 Custom Fact Fields

 Custom fields cannot be added to Facts, and even if they could, when exported in GEDCOMGEDCOM, an acronym for GEnealogical Data COMmunication, is a specification for exchanging genealogical data between different genealogy software.
-It is a file format that most genealogical programs and online trees recognise. they would not be recognised by other genealogy products.
+It is a file format that most genealogical programs and online trees recognise. files they would not be recognised by other genealogy products.

 Alternative Sentence Templates

-The default Sentence TemplatesSentences are used in conjunction with Fact Sets to produce Narrative Reports; their templates are highly customisable. are often repetitive and in a single paragraph.
+The default Sentence Templates are often repetitive and in a single paragraph.
 The following alternatives offer other sentence styles, typically using a new line <br>

 or paragraph <para>